 International Visitors (L to R) Bogusia Kalita from Poland, SISD member Beverly Parsons, Sue Whithead from Australia,

 A Soroptimist can attend meetings with an almost identical format in any SI Club in the world, and find herself welcomed and appreciated.

 Foreign visitors are not strangers to our SISD Club.
-In recent years we welcomed members from Poland, Australia, Turkey and Israel, and SISD members have traveled to Taiwan, the UK and Turkey.
+In recent years we welcomed members from Poland, Australia, Turkey, Israel and Canada, and SISD members have traveled to Taiwan, the UK, Israel and Turkey.
 Soroptimist interaction with Clubs worldwide is an on-going reality.

 SISD proudly provides ongoing financial support to Clubs in Tijuana, Mexico, and Istanbul, Turkey.
 From humble beginnings we have seen our projects grow to attract government attention and ultimately, participation.
 Read the many exciting details under 'Living Our Mission'.

 Who are the SISD Officers

 First Vice President: Marie Silverman

 What are member financial obligations?

 The new member fee is $100.
 Your membership pin and portfolio are included in this fee.
 Annual dues are $120.
 Breakfast and dinner meetings are $20.
 The Soroptimists of The Americans (SIA) Best For Women magazine is included in your annual dues.

 To qualify for membership a candidate must be working in or retired from a profession or business, or an occupation of comparable status or responsibility.
 The range of what constitutes 'business, profession or comparable occupation' is widely interpreted, and consistent with today's multi-faceted world of professional and working women.
 If you want to be a member of an active women's service Club, SISD is perfect for you!